apache/spark/docs/sql-pyspark-pandas-with-arrow.md

 on how to label columns when constructing a `pandas.DataFrame`.

 Note that all data for a cogroup will be loaded into memory before the function is applied.
 This can lead to out of memory exceptions, especially if the group sizes are skewed.
-The configuration for[maxRecordsPerBatch](#setting-arrow-batch-size) is not applied and it is up to the userto ensure that the cogrouped data will fit into the available memory.
+The configuration for [maxRecordsPerBatch](#setting-arrow-batch-size) is not applied and it is up to the user to ensure that the cogrouped data will fit into the available memory.

 The following example shows how to use `groupby().cogroup().apply()` to perform an asof join between two datasets.